 How big are eastern coral snakes?

-They usually grow between 2 and 3 feet and rarely reach 4 feet with a weight between 2 and 5 pounds.
+They usually grow between 2 and 3 feet and rarely reach 4 feet long and very thin.

 - ITIS, Available here: https://www.itis.gov/servlet/SingleRpt/SingleRpt?search_topic=TSN&search_value=174354#null